tarekradwan94/rickandmorty/README.md

 This project is developed in React and it is intended to be a personal development.
 It makes use of the rickandmorty API (https://rickandmortyapi.com/) to fetch the characters data.

+## Before you run it

+Before you can run, test or build this project you need to install all its dependencies:

+### `npm install`

+Run this command in the project root directory in order to let your system download and set up all the dependencies.

 ## Available Scripts

 In order to use this project, you can run: